mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/31/day-193/">July 31, 2017</a></small></div>
-<p><strong>Health and Human Services secretary Tom Price suggested that he might expand waivers from the Affordable Care Act's individual mandate</strong> — a step that health insurers have warned against because it could drive up premiums. (<a href="https://www.axios.com/price-hints-hhs-might-weaken-individual-mandate-2467240678.html">Axios</a>)</p>
+<p><strong>Health and Human Services secretary Tom Price suggested that he might expand waivers from the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate</strong> — a step that health insurers have warned against because it could drive up premiums. (<a href="https://www.axios.com/price-hints-hhs-might-weaken-individual-mandate-2467240678.html">Axios</a>)</p>